setpixel/storyboard-fountain/README.md

+# UPDATE: New version from the ground up: [https://github.com/setpixel/storyboarder](https://github.com/setpixel/storyboarder)

+Please follow it for new updates.

 # Storyboard Fountain

 Storyboard Fountain makes it easy to visualize a screenplay as fast you can draw stick figures.
 Quickly visualize to test if a scene works.
 Create and show animatics to others.
 Make your movie without the cost of making a movie. [storyboardfountain.com](http://storyboardfountain.com)